vdmitriyev/gopscan/README.md

 ## About

-`gopscan` is a simple command-line utility written in Go that allows you to scan for open TCP ports on a list of servers and IP address ranges.
+`gopscan` is a simple command-line utility written in Go that allows to scan for open TCP ports on a list of servers and list of ports.

 ## External Data